asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

   Worldwide applications 2016 US 2017 EP JP. https://patents.google.com/patent/US10307607B2/en

+  Totally affect human rights

   Criminals can try to make you think what your computer can control you thought screen or wifi or other parts, but in fact 'cracked' parts just damage your organs.

   Can damage will, freedom, consciousness, health.
+  For start is a torture after long time this is dead for me.

   * Article 182.
 Violation of the inviolability of private life
   * Article 149.
 Human trafficking